Chart Color Schemes

 Parkville hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Parkville's median age of 24 years is notably lower than Greater Melbourne's 37 and significantly below the national average of 38 years.
-Compared to Greater Melbourne, Parkville has a higher concentration of residents aged 15-24 at 43.2%, but fewer residents aged 5-14 at 3.2%.
-This concentration of 15-24 year-olds is well above the national average of 12.5%.
-Since the 2021 Census, younger residents have shifted Parkville's median age down by 1.6 years to 24.
-The 15 to 24 age group has grown from 39.0% to 43.2%, while the 65 to 74 cohort has declined from 4.5% to 3.6%.
-By 2041, Parkville's age composition is expected to see notable shifts.
-The 25 to 34 group is projected to grow by 27%, adding 481 people and reaching a total of 2,292 from the previous count of 1,810.
+Compared to Greater Melbourne, Parkville has a higher concentration of residents aged 15-24 (43.2%) but fewer residents aged 5-14 (3.2%).
+This concentration of 15-24 year-olds is well above the national figure of 12.5%.
+Since the 2021 Census, younger residents have caused a shift in median age down to 24 years.
+Notably, the 15 to 24 age group has grown from 39.0% to 43.2% of Parkville's population.
+Conversely, the 65 to 74 cohort has declined from 4.5% to 3.6%.
+By 2041, Parkville is expected to see significant shifts in its age composition, with the 25 to 34 group projected to grow by 25%, reaching 2,292 people from 1,839.